 Create Derived parameters

-This is useful when the gateway does not send data into the software with the correct parameter identifiers or when you are doing Gas Metering.
+This is useful when the gateway does not send data to the software with the parameter identifiers that might be useful for its analysis.
+This can happen, for example, with Gas Metering, where most of the times you could be monitoring pulses but you would prefer to analyse gas energy [kWh] or volume [m3].
 These are the steps you should follow to create a derived parameter:

 - Log in as an admin or superadmin into your account.

 - Go to "Settings" and click on "Gateways" menu.